Showing 1 - 20 of 44 results

 Bainbridge Island (Winslow) -- Thumbnail History

 Eagle Harbor lies on the eastern side of Bainbridge Island, which is located in central Puget Sound directly west of Seattle.
 Until 1990 the community situated on the harbor was named Winslow.
 In 1990 Winslow voted to annex the entire island and the following year it voted to change its name to Bainbridge Island.
-The town on the harbor began in the 1870s as a handful of white settlers in a community called Madrone.
+The town on the harbor began in the 1870s as a handful of settlers in a community called Madrone.
 Farming formed the foundation of the town's economy and fueled its growth, with the most notable crop eventually becoming strawberries grown by Japanese American farmers.
 In 1902 Hall Brothers Shipbuilding moved their operation to Eagle Harbor, and Madrone changed its name to Winslow (after Winslow Hall).
 The firm became the predominate industry.
 During the latter half of the twentieth century the easy ferry commute to Seattle spurred residential development, which continues today.

 File 8274: Full Text >